ITUnlp/UniParse/README.md

 with `wp.` denoting 'with punctuation', and `np.` 'no punctuation'.
 No punctuation follows the rule of excluding modifier tokens consisting entirely of unicode punctuation characters; this option is standard in current research.

-## Description
-[MOVE THIS--NATALIE]
-UniParse is a collection of helpful tools and implementations to assist the process of rapidly developing efficient graph based dependency parsers.

 ## Components
 Below we describe a brief introduction to each of the core components of the uniparse package, followed by a guide to how to stick them together.